C-RAM: Germany: MANTIS Air Defence System

+Germany: Skynex

+Skynex is a short-range air defense and C-RAM system produced by Rheinmetall.
+It integrates Oerlikon Skyshield guns, radar, and control unit on Rheinmetall HX trucks.
+It has been used by Ukraine since 2023.

 Italy: Porcupine

 A typical Porcupine configuration for the Italian Army consists of four firing units, one central control post for target designation and weapon control and a 3D radar system "track while scan type" for surveillance and target tracking.
-Each remote firing unit consists of a 20 mm M61A1 Gatling cannon, its ammunition handling system and a stabilised optronic infra-red (IR) tracking system.
+Each remote firing unit consists of a 20 mm M61A1 Gatling cannon, its ammunition handling system and a stabilised optronic infrared (IR) tracking system.

 Italy: DRACO

-The DRACO is a multipurpose weapon station operating against Air, R.A.M. and Surface targets.
+The DRACO is a multipurpose weapon station prototype designed for use against air, R.A.M. and surface targets.
 It was designed for the Italian Army by OTO-Melara using the Centauro 8x8 wheeled armored vehicle chassis.
-The main armament consists of a high rate of fire 76mm/62 gun with an automatic ammunition loading system; the 76mm/62 gun is electrically controlled for elevation and traversing, and is stabilized in elevation.
+The main armament consists of a 76mm, 62 caliber gun with an automatic ammunition loading system and a firing rate of 80-100 rounds per minute.
+The 76mm gun is electrically controlled for elevation and traversing, and is stabilized in elevation.
 DRACO can be installed on 8x8 wheeled platforms, for combat support operations or convoy defence, as well as on tracked vehicles or on shelters for point defence.
-The main 76mm/62 gun and the automatic loading system are fully compatible with all in service 76mm rounds and also with 76mm DART guided ammunition.
+The main gun and the automatic loading system are fully compatible with all in service 76mm rounds and also with 76mm DART guided ammunition.
 DRACO can be completely controlled by two Operators (the Commander and the Gunner) from a remote position, located inside the hull for mobile installation or inside a protected command shelter for fixed installation.